walkframe/docs.walkframe.com/docs/_sources/products/d2a/features/codegen.rst.txt

 Back to `doc index </products/d2a/>`__

+Manually defining SQLAlchemy in the same way as Django models is bothersome, and the definitions may diverge when changes occur.

-`d2a` makes a sqlalchemy models file from all django models.
+`d2a` makes a sqlalchemy models file from all django models on your behalf.

-Use django command `sqla_codegen`.
+Just use django command `sqla_codegen`.
 It will be available after the installation.

 .. code-block:: shell